 The first section of this trail was completed in summer 2003.
 It travels parallel to Route 44 and extends south 4.2 miles from Colburn Road to the Chardon city limits near the Ohio State Highway Patrol.
 A segment of the trail branches east, where a 20-car parking lot is located at 9280 Ravenna Road, Chardon Township; more than half the cost of that lot, which has two handicap-accessible parking spaces, was paid for by the Ohio Department of Transportation.
 The second section, linking the previous end to Fifth Street in Chardon, was completed in fall 2014.

 The Maple Highlands Trail – Mountain Run Station

 12601 Chardon Windsor Road, Hambden Township

 This section was completed in 2007.
 It travels travel east and south from South Street in Chardon to Headwaters Park, traversing 8.2 miles through woodlands, along wetlands and farm fields.
-There is parking, Chardon Rotary Shelter, a picnic area and restrooms available at Mountain Run Station.
+Parking, Chardon Rotary Shelter, a picnic area and restrooms are available at Mountain Run Station.

 The Maple Highlands Trail – South

 This roughly 7-mile section was completed in fall 2014.
 It travels from Headwaters Park in Claridon Township to

 Reeves Road in Parkman Township.
 Geauga Park District and officials from the Village of Middlefield worked cooperatively to provide this leg of the trail,

 which accommodates bicyclers, rollerbladers,